Conduct book

 Conduct books or conduct literature is a genre of books that attempt to educate the reader on social norms and ideals.
-As a genre, they began in the mid-to-late Middle Ages, although antecedents such as The Maxims of Ptahhotep (c.
-2350 BC) are among the earliest surviving works.
+As a genre, they began in either the High Middle Ages or the Late Middle Ages, although antecedents such as The Maxims of Ptahhotep (c.
+2350 BCE) are among the earliest surviving works.
 Conduct books remained popular through the 18th century, although they gradually declined with the advent of the novel.

 Overview

 In the introduction to her bibliography of American conduct books published before 1900, Sarah E. Newton defines the conduct book as a text that is intended for an inexperienced young adult or other youthful reader, that defines an ethical, Christian-based code of behavior, and that normally includes gender role definitions.
 Thus "conduct book" embraces those texts whose primary aim is to describe and define a basically Protestant scheme of life, morals, and behavior, in order to encourage ideal conduct in white, generally middle-class children, young men, or young women.
 Conduct books do not deal exclusively with questions of etiquette, but rather with the conduct of one's life in a broader, ethical sense.
 Conduct books are typically addressed to a specific audience but also to society more broadly, and address themes including moral education and gender roles.
 Their tone may be both admonitory and hortatory, instructing readers both on how to behave and how not to behave.

 The critic Nancy Armstrong argues that conduct books "represented a specific configuration of sexual features as those of the only appropriate woman for men at all levels of society to want as a wife", while also providing "people from diverse social groups with a basis for imagining economic interests in common."
 Armstrong argues that conduct books addressed readers who belonged neither to the aristocracy nor to the working class, thereby paradoxically targeting a middle class audience that did not take shape until a later period—"a middle class that was not actually there."